Steven L Raymond, MD, FACS, FAAP

 Since a young age, I have been driven by a strong desire to make a positive impact on the lives of others.
 The intricacies and complexities of the human body have always fascinated me, and I was particularly drawn to a medical career and the field of surgery because of its potential to drastically improve the health of others.
 During my medical schooling and training, I had the opportunity to work with pediatric patients, and their resilience left a lasting impression on me.
 Witnessing the life-changing impact of surgical interventions on the lives of children and their families inspired me to dedicate my career to caring for this vulnerable population.

 As a pediatric surgeon, my primary goal is to provide the highest quality of care to my patients and their families.
 I aim to offer compassionate and evidence-based treatment to these unique and special patients.
-In addition, I am dedicated to advancing the field of pediatric surgery through ongoing education, research and innovation.
+In addition, I am dedicated to advancing the field of pediatric surgery through ongoing education, research, innovation, and quality initiatives.

 My current research interests include the application of robotic-assisted surgery in the pediatric population.
 I believe that utilizing advanced technology can improve surgical precision, minimize invasiveness and enhance patient outcomes.
 Furthermore, I have interest in investigations involving clinical outcomes following pediatric surgery to identify areas for improvement and optimize patient care.
-I am also involved in medical surgical education.
+I am also involved in medical surgical education and performance improvement.

 I am very proud to have been the 2021 recipient of the UF Department of Surgery Edward R. Woodward Surgical Resident’s Award and the UF Department of Surgery Hugh A. Walters Humanitarian Award.
 I’m also proud to have completed a 2017 Surgical Infection Society Clinical Research Training Fellowship.